Post Revisited, Reedited, Reworded, Reblogged From Mar 24th 2018

 She wanted more normal than me, she wanted stereotypical behaviour, and that is it in a nutshell.
 Her definition of normal was the conventional and conformist representation that society constantly harps on about.
 She didn’t want to know about anything that wasn’t standard.
 Always wanting to fit into the crowd and not stand out, and both peer and family pressures demanded that she toe the line.
 This was in many respects ironic considering that she had aspirations to be seen as a unique personality!
 But the mere thought that she might even be remotely ostracised for her individuality was too terrible a price to pay.

-Her ‘then’ husband [me] an undiagnosed unrecognised Aspergian on the spectrum with his quirkiness and very strange idiosyncratic views, speech and behaviour was not just unacceptable but was horrifying.
-These entire distinct and distinguishing characteristic features were fantastic during courting and the early marital years but became too much in the long run.
+My ex-wife as far as she was concerned had a husband [me] [an undiagnosed Aspergian] who was just insufferable!
+He was quirky, off the wall and who held some very strange idiosyncratic views, speech and behaviour that was not just unacceptable but was horrifying.
+These entirely distinct and distinguishing characteristic features were fantastic during courting and the early marital years but became too much in the long run.

 I was just too different and it was becoming apparent to her that l didn’t care what people thought of me – when in her eyes l should have!
 So she ostracised her own husband because he was NOT normal!